ml6team/fondant/docs/infrastructure.md

 3. Install [kubectl](https://kubernetes.io/docs/tasks/tools/)

-4. Run the makefile which will do the following:
+4. Run the local.mk makefile (located in the `scripts/` folder) which will do the following:
 - start a minikube cluster with 4 cpu's and 8gb of ram using docker
 - install kubeflow

 To run the complete makefile  use (note this might take some time to complete):
 ```
 make -f local.mk
 ```